No, iUniverse isn’t going out of business. (Well, maybe they are – I haven’t checked.) I’ve just decided to pull my books from iUniverse.

 Next up will be hemming and hawing about what to do with all of my books on lulu, and if they should also get moved.
 I should probably stop screwing with all of this and actually write new books, though.

-5 replies on “Goodbye, iUniverse”
+5 responses to “Goodbye, iUniverse”

 I'm expecting my first royalty check for BANJO ALIEN ZEN around the year 2020, maybe – haha.